-- developments.
-These New Forest Cottages are characterised by their symmetrical frontage; central porch; and a gable roof bookended by chimneystacks. - 2.19.
-The Arts and Crafts architectural movement of the late 19th and early 20th century was also very influential in the New Forest, as the area became more fashionable.
+- The Arts and Crafts architectural 2.19. movement of the late 19th and early 20th century was also very influential in the New Forest, as the area became more fashionable.
 The style is typified by unique, asymmetric designs, and the use of a variety of traditional local building materials and craftsmanship.
 Many large, high-status houses or villas, built in Beaulieu, Burley and Lyndhurst as country retreats of the upper middle classes, are in the Arts and Crafts style.
 Smaller 19th and early 20th century town houses and estates built on the fringes of Lyndhurst, Brockenhurst and Sway also display architectural tropes of the Arts and Crafts movement. - 2.20.
 The 19th and 20th centuries also saw a rise in commercial development, particularly in Brockenhurst and Lyndhurst, where several purpose-built shops were constructed, and several domestic properties were converted into shops with accommodation on the upper floors. - 2.21.
 Formal architecture is less common in the New Forest; most monumental architecture is associated with the large country houses, landed estates and churches.
-Except for Beaulieu Abbey, the larger medieval houses of the New Forest have not survived, though some of their 18th and 19th century replacements do.
+Except for Beaulieu Abbey, the larger medieval houses of the New Forest fillin nall

+CHAPTER 2 Development context: the character of the New Forest have not survived, though some of their 18th and 19th century replacements do.
 These country houses were at the forefront of architectural fashion and innovation, often displaying the influences of continental architecture.
 The supporting infrastructure to the large houses (the gate houses, estate cottages, lodges, model farms and dairies etc.), though usually modest in size, also often had formal architectural tropes, distinct to each estate, as seen at Breamore (just outside the National Park), Pylewell or Exbury.
 Despite this, the estates have retained their rural landscape setting and character, as they were usually planned to provide a spacious aesthetic, a rural idyll.